 · Exchanging ideas and practices to seed meaningful collaborations for artistic development in the disability sector

-Hear from Singapore practitioners and partners including Quek Ling Kiong, Alecia Neo, Jean Qingwen Loo, Michael Cheng and Rainbow Centre.
-Distinguished UK guests Jo Verrent (UK) and Claire Cunningham (UK), and Shape Arts will deliver insights into the UK's arts and disability sector.
+Singapore practitioners and partners included Quek Ling Kiong, Alecia Neo, Jean Qingwen Loo, Michael Cheng and Rainbow Centre.
+Distinguished UK guests Jo Verrent (UK) and Claire Cunningham (UK), and Shape Arts delivered insights into the UK's arts and disability sector.

-Panel discussions, interactive dialogue sessions and an exhibition tour will also complement the presentations to encourage cross-learning and participation by all attendees.
+Panel discussions, interactive dialogue sessions and an exhibition tour also complemented the presentations to encourage cross-learning and participation by all attendees.

 A full-day Disability Equality Training workshop was conducted by Shape Arts on 31 March.
 The interactive training session was designed to build knowledge and awareness of disability in arts, cultural and heritage spaces, focusing on programming and spatial accessibility.